-There are numerous reasons to keep the mosquito population under control–the most important is being that they carry diseases.
+There are numerous reasons to keep the mosquito population under control–the most important being that they carry diseases.
 Controlling their population can considerably lessen the risk of transmitting diseases like Eastern Equine Encephalitis and West Nile virus.
 Mosquitoes can infect your pets as well with parasites like heartworms.

 Shockingly enough, the answer to Louisiana’s mosquito problem isn’t complete extermination.
 Mosquitoes actually play a critical role in the bayou ecosystem.
 In Louisiana, animals like birds rely on them as a food source.

-The purpose of mosquito control is to decrease the amount of them in a given area.
+The purpose of mosquito control services is to decrease the amount of them in a given area.
 Stan’s Airboat & Marsh Excavator Service implements a multi-faceted, comprehensive method to focus on the mosquito in its various life stages and environments.